jchown/yellow-snow-vscode/README.md

-# Yellow Snow for Visual Studio Code
+# Yellow Snow

 ### See where your fellow developers left their mark.

 ## Overview

-This extension offer a way of simply displaying the recency of edits to a text file, using its git history.
+This extension offers a way of viewing the recency of edits to a text file, using its git history.

 In this way, it is very similar to a standard blame/annotate, but it is coloured using a gradient such that more recently changed lines are immediately more obvious.
 It is the author's opinion that the most recent bug is often due to the most recent change...